 How many Statue of Liberty replicas are there in Paris?

-In total, there are actually five State of Liberty replicas dotted around Paris.
+In total, there are actually at least five State of Liberty replicas dotted around Paris.
 As well as these, there is also a 1:1 scale replica of the Statue of Liberty flame, which has since become a memorial site for Princess Diana.

-The locations for the five Paris versions of the Statue of Liberty are as follows; a six foot model in the Jardin du Luxembourg, on the side of the park closest to the church of Saint-Sulpice, a replica in the Musée d’Orsay, a replica of the model used to create the New York original in the Musée des Arts et Métiers, a replica of the one housed within the Musée des arts et Métiers at the entryway to the museum, and of course, the largest replica of all, which is to be found on Île aux Cygnes.
+The locations for the five most-known Paris versions of the Statue of Liberty are as follows; a six foot model in the Jardin du Luxembourg, on the side of the park closest to the church of Saint-Sulpice, a replica in the Musée d’Orsay, a replica of the model used to create the New York original in the Musée des Arts et Métiers, a replica of the one housed within the Musée des arts et Métiers at the entryway to the museum, and of course, the largest replica of all, which is to be found on Île aux Cygnes.

 How to visit the Statue of Liberty of Paris